igicerovsky/elisa-report/tasks.md

 ## TODO

+- check correctness of the exported `*.txt` filename for given plate
 - save final results with `,` decimal delimiter for Andrea
 - ( >1.436e+13 )* ?`reports\all\231017_AAV8-ELISA_sey_GN004240-056_v2` where does it come from?
 - Further review process ???